Sporard/Sporard/README.md

 ## Who am I ?
 - 👋 Hi, I’m @Sporard
-- 👀 I’m interested in Web Development and Cybersecurity
+- 👀 I’m interested in Web Development, Cybersecurity and others things
-- 🌱 I’m currently learning Rust
 - 💻 Currently for Infomaniak in Geneva

 ## What do I do ?